 Aggression is not breed-specific.
 Just as sweet, loving, friendly dogs exist in every breed, so do aggressive dogs.
 No single breed is an exception.

 It is your responsibility to be open-minded when you see a problem.
 That means taking immediate and appropriate action at any sign of aggression.
 Wishful thinking that things will change is not the answer.
-The earlier you act out on it, the higher the chances you can resolve your pup’s aggressive behavior.
+The earlier you act out on it, the higher the chances you can resolve your pup’s aggressive behavior by learning how to redirect your puppies to good behavior.

 But you may be wondering how to stop puppy aggression.